XoYoKing/4scan/README.md

 # 4scan

-4scan allow you to scan your network to discover tge devices connected.
+4scan allow you to scan your network to discover the devices connected.

 ## Installation